Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-An-Introduction.markdown

 ## <a name="where-to-get-it-"></a>Where to get it?
 First and foremost, snag a copy off the [site][chaotica-link].
-I suggest snagging the beta of Chaotica 2 off the forum.
+I suggest snagging the beta of Chaotica 2 (version 2.2.2 as of this moment) off the forum.
 It's a bit more feature filled and this guide will be using that version.

 ## <a name="what-does-it-look-like-"></a>What does it look like?